turingschool/curriculum/tutorials/models/relationships.markdown

 #### Has Many Through

 After we used HABTM relationships it became apparent that, in almost every circumstance, the join model should *not* just be an implementation detail.
-Instead, they're usually the sign of a missing domain model.
+Instead, it is usually the sign of a missing domain model.

 Consider this example of `Customer` and `Magazine`.
 What is their connection?
 It should be a `Subscription`!
 It deserves promotion to a proper model: